PowerShell/PowerShell/docs/community/working-group-definitions.md

 ## Engine

-The PowerShell engine is one of the largest and least well-defined aspects of the codebase.
+The PowerShell engine is one of the largest and most complex aspects of the codebase.
 The Engine WG should be focused on the **implementation and maintenance of core PowerShell engine code**.
 This includes (but is not limited to):